ryan-mcclue/unsw/comp3331/wk3/week3.md

 DHT (distributed hash table), i.e. a P2P hash table database New keys are assigned to closest current ID
-Circular DHT each peer aware of successor and predecessor
+Circular DHT each peer aware of successor and predecessor (DHT provides an alternative to trackers for P2P that allows other peers to join network)

 DHT is a structured P2P, i.e. rigid way of finding peers to in turn find resource In DHT, each node only connected to its direct neighbours, i.e. successor and predecessor